MichaelRow/Lyrics/README.md

 # LyricsX
-Swift-based iTunes plug-in app to display lyrics on the desktop.
+Swift-based iTunes/Vox plug-in app to display lyrics on the desktop.

 ###Features
-* Work perfectly with iTunes.
+* Work perfectly with iTunes/Vox.
 * Auto search and download lrc to local from Internet.
 * Display lyrics on the desktop.